Persists/classifaas-results/Peresentation_notes.md

 - All except alibaba cpu models group together quite well
 - still some variability within same cpu model
   - maybe due to noisy neighbors or other region specific factors
-- Interesting, in AZURE the models group best together
+- Interesting, in AZURE the models group best together -> maybe due to the highest resolution in cpu identification

 #### Slide 9: Stage B: Memory configuration effects